 Based in Sharjah in the UAE, the Irthi Contemporary Crafts Council is dedicated to "empowering women" with craft through its creative, cultural and commercial initiatives.

-One of these initiatives, the Safeefah x Sand Casting Design Lab, saw a group of female artisans collaborate with designers to produce a collection of sand-cast furniture, including a table and a set of chairs.
+One of these initiatives, the Safeefah x Sand Casting Design Lab, saw a group of female artisans collaborate with Architecture + Other Things to produce a collection of sand-cast furniture, including a table and a set of chairs.